51Degrees/documentation/src/devicedetection/features/csvdatafile.md

 # Overview

 As well as providing device detection, we also offer access to a CSV version of our data.
-This includes all property values for all profiles (hardware, platform, browser and crawler).
+This includes all property values for all profiles (hardware, platform, browser, and crawler).
 It does not include any information to help determine device details from User-Agent or UA-CH values.

 # Use Cases